Overview of the Department

 It should be understood that a comprehensive school counseling program is an integral component of the school’s academic mission.
-Comprehensive school counseling programs, driven by student data and based on standards in academic, career, and persona/social development, promote and enhance the learning process for all students.
+Comprehensive school counseling programs, driven by student data and based on standards in academic, career, and personal/social development, promote and enhance the learning process for all students.

 In addition to the school counseling programs, the Intervention Department is designed to work with at-risk students and programs in all grade levels in the Baldwin County Public School System.
 The goal of our department is to support prevention/intervention services in an effort to ensure that every school in the Baldwin County Public School System is a safe and healthy place for all students.

 Programs under the direction of the Intervention Department include, but are not limited to, the following:

 - School counseling program